Bnwokoma/prometheus-grafana-monitoring/READme.md

 This project is a hands-on, self-hosted monitoring lab I built to simulate real-world Linux system monitoring.
 It showcases my ability to design, configure, and manage a multi-node monitoring stack using industry standard tools like **Prometheus**, **Grafana**, and **Node Exporter**.

-It reflects the kind of work expected from a Linux System Administrator or DevOps Engineer, and was built entirely from the ground up in my own lab environment to reinforce RHCE-level skills.
+It reflects the kind of work expected from a Linux System Administrator and was built entirely from the ground up in my own lab environment to reinforce RHCE-level skills.

 ---

-## 📌 Why I Built This
+## Why I Built This

 - To simulate enterprise-grade Linux server monitoring across multiple hosts
 - To gain real hands-on experience with Prometheus and Grafana